Crustacean

-Structure
+Anatomy

 The body of a crustacean is composed of segments, which are grouped into three regions: the cephalon or head, the pereon or thorax, and the pleon or abdomen.
 The head and thorax may be fused together to form a cephalothorax, which may be covered by a single large carapace.
 The crustacean body is protected by the hard exoskeleton, which must be moulted for the animal to grow.
 The shell around each somite can be divided into a dorsal tergum, ventral sternum and a lateral pleuron.
 Various parts of the exoskeleton may be fused together.

 Each somite, or body segment can bear a pair of appendages: on the segments of the head, these include two pairs of antennae, the mandibles and maxillae; the thoracic segments bear legs, which may be specialised as pereiopods (walking legs) and maxillipeds (feeding legs).
-The abdomen bears pleopods, and ends in a telson, which bears the anus, and is often flanked by uropods to form a tail fan.
+Malacostraca and Remipedia (and the hexapods) have abdominal appendages.
+All other classes of crustaceans have a limbless abdomen, except from a telson and caudal rami which is present in many groups.
+The abdomen in malacostracans bears pleopods, and ends in a telson, which bears the anus, and is often flanked by uropods to form a tail fan.
 The number and variety of appendages in different crustaceans may be partly responsible for the group's success.

 Crustacean appendages are typically biramous, meaning they are divided into two parts; this includes the second pair of antennae, but not the first, which is usually uniramous, the exception being in the Class Malacostraca where the antennules may be generally biramous or even triramous.
 It is unclear whether the biramous condition is a derived state which evolved in crustaceans, or whether the second branch of the limb has been lost in all other groups.
 Trilobites, for instance, also possessed biramous appendages.

 The main body cavity is an open circulatory system, where blood is pumped into the haemocoel by a heart located near the dorsum.
 Malacostraca have haemocyanin as the oxygen-carrying pigment, while copepods, ostracods, barnacles and branchiopods have haemoglobins.
 The alimentary canal consists of a straight tube that often has a gizzard-like "gastric mill" for grinding food and a pair of digestive glands that absorb food; this structure goes in a spiral format.
 Structures that function as kidneys are located near the antennae.
 A brain exists in the form of ganglia close to the antennae, and a collection of major ganglia is found below the gut.

 In many decapods, the first (and sometimes the second) pair of pleopods are specialised in the male for sperm transfer.
 Many terrestrial crustaceans (such as the Christmas Island red crab) mate seasonally and return to the sea to release the eggs.
 Others, such as woodlice, lay their eggs on land, albeit in damp conditions.
 In most decapods, the females retain the eggs until they hatch into free-swimming larvae.